-Class teachers plan lessons and differentiate their planning according to the specific needs of all groups of children in their class (including using P Scales for children working below National Curriculum Levels) and will ensure that a child's needs are met.
+Class teachers plan lessons and differentiate their planning according to the specific needs of all groups of children in their class (including using small steps for children working at Pre Key Stage) and will ensure that a child's needs are met.

-- Support staff, under the direction of the class teacher, can adapt planning to support the needs of a child where necessary. - Specific resources and strategies will be used to support the child individually and in groups. - Planning (including that for P Scales and for specific intervention programmes) and teaching will be adapted, daily if needed, to meet a child's individual learning needs.
+• Support staff, under the direction of the class teacher, can adapt planning to support the needs of a child where necessary.

+- Specific resources and strategies will be used to support the child individually and in groups. - Planning (including small steps for specific intervention programmes) and teaching will be adapted, daily if needed, to meet a child's individual learning needs.